achimcc/IBC-Hack-1/README.md

-# NYC-Hacker House ink!
+# NYC Hacker House ink!
 Workshop

 ## Download and run the contracts-node: